himanshurajora/web-badger/srs.md

 ##### 3.2.1 Tag Display
 - FR-1: Show colored tags on enabled domains when extension is globally enabled
-- FR-2: Position tag at top-left corner of viewport
+- FR-2: Position tag at the configured corner of the viewport (top-left, top-right, bottom-left, bottom-right)
 - FR-3: Generate default tag colors based on domain name hash
 - FR-4: Generate default label from first two letters of domain name
-- FR-5: Support custom text labels and colors
+- FR-5: Support custom text labels, colors, fonts, borders, gradients, and shapes.
-- FR-6: Add hover effects to tag for improved user interaction
+- FR-6: Apply configured animations and hover effects to the tag.
+- FR-6.1: Implement hover effect to move the tag to the diagonally opposite corner if configured.

 ##### 3.2.2 Settings Management
 - FR-7: Store and retrieve settings using browser Storage API